Join the CENTAUR 2nd Workshop!

 Agenda & Registration

-The workshop will take place in person on 25 February, from 09:00 to 17:00 CET, at the Health and Digital Executive Agency (HaDEA), Place Charles Rogier 16, 1210 Saint-Josse-ten-Noode, Brussels.
-The full agenda will be available soon on this page.
+The workshop will take place in hybrid mode on 25 February, from 09:00 to 17:00 CET, in-person at the Health and Digital Executive Agency (HaDEA), Place Charles Rogier 16, 1210 Saint-Josse-ten-Noode, Brussels.
+The agenda is available here below.

 Participation is aimed at professionals working in EO, AI, climate security, civil protection, and emergency and humanitarian response.